With new realities to build, Unity positioned to become tech giant

 Unity Technologies, which builds tools for developers crafting 3D content across multiple platforms, has been having a pretty solid year.

 Earlier this week, the company announced that it has closed a massive $400 million investment from Silver Lake Partners that, according to a report in the WSJ, valued the company at $2.8 billion.
-This raise comes hot on the heels of a $181 million investment just ten months prior.
+This raise comes hot on the heels of a $181 million investment just 10 months prior.

-“Unity could be one of the most important technology companies in the next decade,” said Barry Schuler, a partner at DFJ Growth which led Unity’s last round.
+“Unity could be one of the most important technology companies in the next decade,” said Barry Schuler, a partner at DFJ Growth, which led Unity’s last round.

 Schuler’s biases should be apparent, but his belief — that if virtual and augmented reality manage to take off, then Unity will be poised for greatness — is one shared by many investors and industry insiders I’ve chatted with.